Defending Our Future. Protecting Our Past.

 Justin Linden is a prominent Canadian lawyer at Linden & Associates., a thriving law firm in Toronto.
 Known for his leadership and philanthropy, Mr. Linden served as the Chairman of the Canadian Opera Company and has been involved on a number of charities in the Jewish community.
 Mr. Linden proudly advocates for Israel and fights Antisemitism.

 The Hon.
-Maurizio Bevilacqua, P.C., BA, MA, LL.M is currently in his third term as Mayor of Vaughan.
+Maurizio Bevilacqua, P.C., BA, MA, LL.M is the immediate former Mayor of Vaughan.
 He was an MP for 22 years as Minister of State - Finance, Minister of State - Science, Research & Development, and Chair of the Finance Committee.
 While he sits on the boards of many organizations including AGPI.
 He has made Vaughan into a world class city and raised $250 million for its hospital.

 Richard Brooks is the managing partner of Brooks Business Lawyers, a boutique business law firm located in Toronto, Canada which he founded in 1999 and which services the needs of Canadian businesses and their stakeholders.
 Richard is a serial entrepreneur and angel investor and has served on numerous boards for non-profits and other charities.